timKraeuter/bpmn-token/starter/README.md

-# Object diagram modeler
+# BPMN token

-This example uses [diagram-js](https://github.com/bpmn-io/diagram-js) to implement a modeler for object diagrams.
+This example uses [diagram-js](https://github.com/bpmn-io/diagram-js) to implement a token editor for bpmn.

 ## About